As Columbus sails to the concrete, Minnesota Capitol works to tell a more complete history

 Maybe Columbus retires to a meadow or a museum.
 Maybe he ends up back on the Capitol lawn, surrounded by a thicket of historical plaques about genocide.

-Either way, it falls to the historians and preservationists at the Capitol Area Architectural and Planning Board to fill the Columbus-size hole in the history Minnesota has been telling itself.
+Either way, it falls to the historians and preservationists at the Capitol Area Architectural and Planning Board to fill the Columbus-sized hole in the history Minnesota has been telling itself.

 No one has ever removed a statue from the grounds before.
-They don’t even have a procedure in place for something like that.
+Now that someone has, the board plans to meet after the special session to come up with a procedure to deal with it.

 You can find two statues of aviator and Nazi enthusiast Charles Lindbergh at the Capitol.
 But not one of a Minnesota woman with a name.
 The women smiling down benevolently from the murals and rafters tend to be allegorical images of goddesses and topless nymphs.

-Take the plaque in the rotunda honoring the 13th Minnesota Volunteer Regiment’s service during the Phillipine-American War.
+Take the plaque in the rotunda honoring the 13th Minnesota Volunteer Regiment’s service during the Philippine-American War.

 That plaque has its own plaque, explaining that the original plaque was inaccurate and insulting to the Filipino freedom fighters who had pretty much won their own independence from Spain when American troops showed up in 1898 and started shooting at them.